OpenArabicPE/journal_al-muqtabas/readme.md

 The [MODS standard](http://www.loc.gov/standards/mods/) is expressed in XML and maintained by the [Network Development and MARC Standards Office](http://www.loc.gov/marc/ndmso.html) of the Library of Congress with input from users.
 Compared to BibTeX MODS has he advantage of being properly standardised, human and machine readable, and much better suited to include all the needed bibliographic information.

-I have written an XSLT stylesheet to generate MODS from the TEI source: [`Tei2Mods-issues.xsl`](xslt/Tei2Mods-issues.xsl)
+The repository currently contains two XSLT stylesheets to automatically generate MODS XML files from the TEI source:

+1. [`Tei2Mods-articles.xsl`](xslt/Tei2Mods-articles.xsl): generates one MODS file for each article and section of a periodical issue.
+2. [`Tei2Mods-issues.xsl`](xslt/Tei2Mods-issues.xsl): generates one MODS file per periodical issue, comprising entries for every article and section.

 MODS also serves as the intermediary format for the free [bibutils suite](https://sourceforge.net/projects/bibutils/) of conversions between bibliographic metadata formats (including BibTeX) which is under constant development and released under a GNU/GPL (General Public License). `Tei2Mods-issues.xsl` and `bibutils` provide a means to automatically generate a large number of bibliographic formats to suit the reference manager one is working with; e.g.: